 3/14 update: On March 14, the White House extended the European travel ban to include Ireland and the United Kingdom.
 This addition to the travel ban will take effect at midnight on Monday March 16.
 The same exemptions that are a part of the initial travel ban will apply to the UK and Ireland.

 Delta Air Lines: On 4/5, Delta became the first U.S. airline to extend elite status for all members through 2021.
 All MQMs earned in 2020 will be rolled over to 2021 to qualify for 2022 Medallion Status.

 United Airlines: United has extended elite status for all members through January 31, 2022.
-The carrier has also announced that it will lower the PQP threshold for earning Premier status
+The carrier has also announced that it will lower the PQP threshold for earning Premier status in 2021.

 Canceling bookings Made Through WhereTo

 As always, any flight booked on a US carrier on WhereTo can be canceled without penalty within 24 hours of booking.
 To cancel a flight in WhereTo, you can either reach out to an agent via chat, phone, or email or by simply clicking the 'cancel' button on your reservation in 'My Trips.'